 How much space should there be around the island?

-Another important consideration that sometimes gets overlooked is the circulation space around an island.
+We often get asked 'how do you design a kitchen that's better to cook in?'
+Well, another important consideration that sometimes gets overlooked is the circulation space around an island.
 The importance of walkway space should be a key consideration and not factoring it into account is a common kitchen island design mistake.

 Designer Tom Howley advises leaving one meter.
 'When designing your layout, always leave a metre of walkway space on either one or two sides of your worktop, island, or peninsula counter.
 This is a functionally and aesthetically effective dimension to keep in mind,'

 Within this, consider not only the space between your island and the wall run, but also the placement of the items on your island.
 'Make sure dishwashers with their need for pull down doors aren't directly opposite a hob or pull out bin for example, so consider how the space is used and how circulation works around the key functional parts of your island,' advises lead designer, Ash.

 People often want to have seating around the kitchen island as well as storage so that it can double up as a kitchen breakfast bar.
 The island must be large enough to accommodate both of these things while keeping in mind the proportion of the island within the room.
 It's important to take into account how much seating will take from floor space around your kitchen island.